“A concert hall is like a shrine that people turn to for something that they can’t get anywhere else.”

 - In what ways do invention and mimicry intertwine in the creative process and in Chopin’s music?

-Simply put, relevant programs trigger buzz and make deeper impacts.
+Simply put, relevant programs trigger media buzz, intrigue target audiences, and make deeper impacts.

 Here are some programming concepts that can spark relevance.
 I’ll illustrate with classical repertoire, but the frameworks fit other genres as well.

 - Foiled Expectations.
 Eminent, highly original compositions that puzzled the patrons who commissioned them; e.g., the opus 59 ‘Rasumovsky’ quartets by Beethoven.
 (Possible relevance: How are we shaped by the expectations of others and how can we transcend expectations?)

 - Great Rejections.
 Masterpieces that initially were snubbed; e.g., many compositions by women, minorities, and even widely recognized composers such as Schubert.
 (Why do we sometimes fail to spot genius?)

 - Modern or Eccentric?
 Compositions by respected but somewhat controversial composers; e.g., Charles Ives, Lou Harrison, John Cage, Arnold Schoenberg.
 (What distinguishes innovative work from the bizarre, and how do we differentiate between the two?)

 - Censor This!
 Compositions with disguised subversive content that squeaked by censors; e.g., selected pieces by Shostakovich.
 (How do we cope with societal constraints, and in what ways does art push boundaries?)

 - Unplayable.
 Pieces deemed impossible when first written but that today are standard repertoire; e.g., Kodaly’s Sonata for Solo Cello, op.
 8. (Why do technical norms keep rising, and how do current standards affect our cultural landscape?)